Square789/PydayNightFunkin/README.md

    documentation and logically separating stages instead of mashing them together into a 5000 line long file.
  - **Smart\* asset eviction**: Most FNF engines' memory management is "wipe all unused assets on PlayState creation".
-PNF unloads unused assets once a memory usage limit overstepped, starting with a hybrid of least-recently used and largest.
+PNF unloads unused assets once a memory usage limit is overstepped, starting with a hybrid of least-recently used and largest.
-   This leads to lower loading times between songs that reuse large background/character sheets and tries to strike an okay balance between memory usage and staring at a black screen.
+   This leads to lower loading times between songs that reuse large backgrounds/character sheets and tries to strike an okay balance between memory usage and staring at a black screen.
    *(\* about as smart as a paperclip)*
  - **Homegrown batch implementation**: Fancy sprite batching that deals well with strict